Think of a story.

 2) The suspense

-Suspense follows us all around the storyline.
+Suspense follows us all around the storyline and creates maximum impact.
 Cinderella's mother dies and she's doomed to sleeping near the fireplace (which is how she gets the name, Cinderella).
 But then the godmother appears from the blue—and suspense builds up—because now Cinderella has a chance like everyone else.
 Will she make it?
 Won't she?
 She does.
 And then just as Cindy's hitting it off with the Prince, the clock goes nuts and her life is miserable once more.
 What on earth is happening?
 What's with this girl?
 Is she just going to be a loser?
 Yup, that's all suspense.

 3) Then there's the roller coaster